Oggie112/Oggie112/README.md

 # Hi there, I'm David 👋

-“Full-stack software developer with a unique background as an Ombudsman.
+Full-stack software developer with a unique background as an Ombudsman.
 My transition into tech was sparked by a passion for building — from hands-on DIY projects to interactive software applications.
 Strong analytical and interpersonal skills from working in high-pressure, client-facing environments.
-Driven by solving problems, listening to users, and turning ideas into real-life products.”
+Driven by solving problems, listening to users, and turning ideas into real-life products.

 ## My Tech Stack
 ![Javascript](https://img.shields.io/badge/JavaScript-000000?style=for-the-badge&logo=javascript&logoColor=yellow)